JorgePe/BOOSTreveng/ColorDistanceSensor.md

 - 0x06 - constantly streams some 3 values, each is 2-byte, seem to measure the distance, but not clear why 3 of them?
 - 0x07 - seems to turn sensor off
 - 0x08 - color and distance mode - the easiest one
-- 0x09 - lumonosity measurement mode
+- 0x09 - lumonosity measurement mode (gives 1024 values from 0 to 1023)
 - 0x0a - gives single notification with some 20 bytes of data